pensjonatus/flash-fiction/blog/it-speaks.md

 ---
-title: 'It Speaks'
+title: It Speaks
 date: '2014-12-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I borrowed a book from my friend and at first I was amused by the comments she